SBouchard01/CorrHOD/docs/CorrHOD_cutsky.rst

    In the ``get_tracer_weights()`` method, the weights are computed for the data and randoms and splitted in the quantiles to their respectives galaxies (the same way as the densitysplit).

-   *This is a temporary fix and does not impact a lot the results, compared with setting all the weights to 1.*
+   *This is a temporary fix and doesn't impact a lot the results, compared with setting all the weights to 1.*

 The number density functions can also be computed within the class, which can allow for some